-To the best of our knowledge, there were no appeals pending in court on any of these decisions as of 31 December 2014.
+To the best of our knowledge, there were no appeals pending in court on any of these decisions as of 25 November 2015.

-7. With respect to notifiable transactions that raise no obvious competitive concerns, what is the expected time frame from notification to approval?
+7. With respect to notifiable transactions that do not raise obvious competition concerns, what is the expected time frame from notification to a decision?